Ahmed-Mohsen-2005/AI-Vendor-management-system/README.md

 # 🚀 Welcome to AI Vendor Management system

-A modern, production-ready web application scaffold powered by cutting-edge technologies, designed to accelerate your development with [Z.ai](https://chat.z.ai)'s AI-powered coding assistance.

 ## ✨ Technology Stack

-This scaffold provides a robust foundation built with:
+This system provides a robust foundation built with:

 ### 🎯 Core Framework
 - **⚡ Next.js 15** - The React framework for production with App Router